 Do I need any specific qualifications?

-Interns must have their Open Water SCUBA certification to take part in the internship program.
-Advanced Open Water is recommended.
-If you wish to participate in wreck and deep dives (which require the Advanced certification), our local dive partners can offer courses during your stay at additional cost to you.
+Interns must have their Advanced Open Water SCUBA certification to take part in the internship program.
+If you wish to get certified in Zavora, our local dive instructors can offer courses during your stay at additional cost to you.

 To benefit fully from the internship program, a minimum one month (four week) internship is recommended.
-Interns wishing to develop their own project and depending on the subject, two months is recommended.
 Interns typically stay for one to two months during school or university summer holiday.
 For those interested in staying longer, we can put together longer-term packages.

 Where is the lab located?